TypeStrong/ts-loader/CONTRIBUTING.md

 1. Start webpack with a debugger attached (see debugging steps above)
 2. Identify the reproducible user scenario that is experiencing slowdowns
 3. In Chrome, open `chrome://inspect` and inspect the running webpack instance
-   Note: Utilizing Chromium instead of Chrome sometimes yeilds better results.
+   Note: Utilizing Chromium instead of Chrome sometimes yields better results.
 If any of the following steps fail or cause a crash, try switching from Chrome to Chromium.
 4. Switch to the Profiling Tab
 5. Start Recording
 6. Kick off the scenario that's known to be slow